Master's in Molecular Life Sciences

 Graduation procedure

 • For graduation, the student registers his thesis submission/ graduation at the studies secretariat of the Dean's office.
-Location, office hours and necessary documents are described on the faculty web page.
+Email address, office hours and necessary documents are described on the faculty web page.
 Make sure that the requested documents are complete!

-• The Master thesis as PDF file and the signed original of the supervisor's evaluation are submitted to the Dean's office.
+• The Master thesis and the signed supervisor's evaluation (both as as PDF files) are submitted to the Dean's office either by the student or the thesis supervisor.

 • After the thesis and the supervisor's evaluation have been reviewed by the faculty's study commission (usually within one to two weeks), the study commission decides on the proposed grade and the Dean's office validates it in KSL.